nacholibre/node-readlines/README.md

   * `readChunk` - Integer number of bytes to read at once.
 Default: 1024
   * `newLineCharacter` - String new line character, only works with one byte characters for now.
 Default: `\n` which is `0x0a` hex encoded

+`node-readlines` can handle files without newLineCharacter after the last line

 ---------------------------------------

 ###readlines.read()